bresilla/bibiman/README.md

 - [bibman (Haskell)](https://codeberg.org/KMIJPH/bibman): A very nice CLI program including a TUI I also used for some times.
 It has way more CLI features (export etc.) at the moment.
-The main difference is that its based on a multi file approach.
-If you also use a separate file per entry, look there!
 - [bibman (Python)](https://github.com/ductri/bibman): A TUI written in Python with focus on Zotero-like functions.
 If you're used to Zotero, this might be a good fit.